jarrettmeyer/jarrettmeyer.github.io/_posts/2017-11-29-rdbms-fundamentals-keys.md

 ### Surrogate Key

 A **surrogate key** is any time we use an artificial value to uniquely identify a row.
 Examples of surrogate keys include identities or [UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier).
 A surrogate key has no business meaning.
 Ideally, surrogate key columns will be named `table_name_key` or `table_name_id`.
-I prefer `key`, because then it should be incredibly clear that a value has absolutely no business meaning whatsoever.
+I prefer `_key` variant, because then it should be incredibly clear that a value has absolutely no business meaning whatsoever.
+Sometimes IDs have a business purpose.
+Think of something along the lines of employee IDs, corporate asset IDs, or ID card numbers.
+These are values that have some type of real-world meaning outside of the confines of the database, even if they are randomly or sequentially assigned.
+If we migrate from an old system to a new system, the ID should travel to the new system.

 ### Alternate Key

 An alternate key is any super key that is not the primary key.
-It may be one or more columns.
+Because it is a super key, it may be one or more columns.
 Using an alternate key in a SQL `WHERE` clause would be expected to return exactly one or zero rows.
 It would never return two or more rows.

+Suppose we have a table like our example, and we make the primary key B+C. In this table, C+D is also a super key.
+Any query with a clause `WHERE C=cx AND D=dx` will return exactly one or exactly zero rows.

+### Conclusion

+When it comes to keys, that's about it.
+Hopefully understanding what the different types of keys are will help you with your next table design.